Economy of Iceland: History

 Towards the end of the 20th century, Iceland's economy continued to grow.
 A coalition between the Independence and Progressive parties led to the privatization of state-owned banks and telecommunications.
 Corporate income tax was reduced to 18%, inheritance tax was greatly reduced, and the net wealth tax was completely abolished.
 The term "Nordic Tiger" became heavily used refer to the period of economic prosperity in Iceland that began in the 1990s.

 The "Nordic Tiger" period came to a sudden end as a result of the 2008 financial crisis.
 Iceland went from being the 10th richest country in the world in 2007 to the 21st in 2010.
 Banks made risky loans and manipulated markets, with the country's regulators understaffed and not properly supervising them.
 The Icelandic króna underwent sharp inflation, with the three largest banks in the country being placed under government control.
 Iceland's central bank raised its interest rate to 18% in an attempt to combat the inflation.

-With help from the International Monetary Fund (IMF), Iceland's economy stabilized and managed to pay off all of its loans by the end of 2015.
+With help from the International Monetary Fund (IMF), Iceland's economy stabilised and managed to pay off all of its loans by the end of 2015.
 Economists Ásgeir Jónsson and Hersir Sigurjónsson said that "Iceland was treated differently from developing countries and former IMF clients.
 There was no call for Iceland to adopt sharp austerity measures at the inception of the joint economic plan.
 Instead, the government would be allowed to maintain large public deficits in the first year – 2009 – allowing fiscal multipliers to counteract the output contraction that was underway.
 Iceland also was not asked to downsize its Scandinavian-type welfare system."